Vastalie/2FA-APP/README.md

-2FA application to enhance security for small to medium sized businesses
+2FA application to enhance security for small to medium sized businesses.